Upper Macedonia: History

 During the late Bronze Age numerous matt painted vases have been unearthed in the region that are connected to the middle Helladic ware found southern Greece.
 This type of ware has been typically used by northwestern Greek tribes.
 Various unearthed artifacts of that time also point to the possible existence of Mycenaean Greek settlements in Upper Macedonia.

 Following the withdrawal of the Bryges in c.
-800 BC the local populations of the Eordoi, Elimiontae, Orestae, Lyncestae and Pelagonians formed their separate political entities.
-As early as the 7th century BC occasional Illyrian invasions against Argead Macedonia inevitably also involved the Upper Macedonian regions of Lynkestis, Orestis, Eordaea, Elimea and Tymphaea, because they were located between Illyrian territory and the lands of the Argeads, who were based at Aegae.
+800 BC the local populations of the Eordoi, Elimiotae, Orestae, Lyncestae and Pelagonians formed their separate political entities.
+As early as the 7th century BC occasional Illyrian invasions against Argead Macedonia inevitably also involved the Upper Macedonian regions of Lynkestis, Orestis, Eordaea, Elimiotis and Tymphaea, because they were located between Illyrian territory and the lands of the Argeads, who were based at Aegae.

 The populations of Upper Macedonia shared a common language and a common way of life with that of Lower Macedonia which differed from those inhabiting Illyria and Thrace.
-Available inscriptional and ancient literature points that the local population spoke a Northwest Greek dialect in contrast to those of Lower Macedonia whose dialect may have been related to Aeolic Greek.
-According to N. G. L. Hammond, in the region of Upper Macedonia, the tribes of Elimiotes, Orestes, Lyncestae and Pelagones were all Epirotic tribes and they talked the Northwest Greek dialect.
-The region witnessed occasional raids and became a constant threat by Illyrian invasions from the rise of the Argead dynasty until the reign of Philip II of Macedon.
+The region witnessed occasional raids and Illyrian invasions became a constant threat from the rise of the Argead dynasty until the reign of Philip II of Macedon.

+Lynkestis had been originally an autonomous kingdom in Upper Macedonia outside the original territory of the Kingdom of Macedon (blue area).
+After Philip II's expansion (light blue area) in the second half of the 4th century BC Lynkestis was incorporated into his kingdom.

 Unification of Upper and Lower Macedonia into a single kingdom was achieved by Phillip II in the mid-4th century.
 From that date, its inhabitants were politically equal to Lower Macedonians.
 Eordaea had been incorporated to the Argead kingdom earlier than the rest of Upper Macedonia, before the reign of Philip II.
-Upper Macedonia was divided in the regions of Orestis, Elimiotis, Eordaea, Lynkestis, Tymphaea, Parauaea, Pelagonia, Deuriopus, and later incorporated Atintania and eastern Dassaretis until Roman intervention.
+Upper Macedonia consisted of the regions of Orestis, Elimiotis with Tymphaea, Eordaea, Lynkestis, Pelagonia with Derriopos, Atintania and Dassaretis (although Dassaretis and Atintania belonged to Epirus).
 Later in 294 BC, Tymphaea and Parauaea were under the control of the kingdom of Epirus of Pyrrhus.
-Pelagonia was used as a name for the westernmost part of Paionia while the nort-westernmost part of Pelagonia was referred to as Derriopos.
+Pelagonia was used as a name for the westernmost part of Paionia while the north-westernmost part of Pelagonia was referred to as Derriopos.

+Three of the six brigades that Alexander the Great deployed in 330 BC, came from Upper Macedonia, Elimiotis, Orestis together with Lynkestis and Tymphaea.
+They were led by Coenus from Elimiotis, Perdiccas from Orestis and Amyntas from Tymphaea.

-Three of the most important Hellenistic dynasties originated from Upper Macedonia: the Lagids from Eordaea, the Seleucids from Orestis and the Antigonids from Elimiotis.
+Three major Hellenistic dynasties succeeding Alexander's empire, may have originated from Upper Macedonia; Ptolemy's father Lagus from Eordaea, Antiochus (father of Seleucus I Nicator) from Orestis and Antigonus Monophthalmus from Elimiotis.